Permanent impairment

 For example, if a worker has an accepted claim for a knee injury following a workplace incident and later appears to have developed a secondary psychological injury due to the same incident, the insurer must accept liability for the psychological injury for a permanent impairment assessment to occur.

 A permanent impairment assessment can only be done once the injury has reached maximum medical improvement.
-This is considered to occur when the worker's condition is well stabilised and is likely to change substantially in the next year with or without medical treatment.
+This is considered to occur when the worker's condition is well stabilised and is unlikely to change substantially in the next year with or without medical treatment.

 Payment to the worker may be made to compensate for the permanent impairment once the injury has reached maximum medical improvement.
 This payment does not affect the workers’ rights to weekly compensation benefits, medical or rehabilitation expenses.